 - Treat your hair after coloring it.

-- Color your hair frequently with a demi-permanent color.
+- Don’t color your hair frequently with a demi-permanent color.

-There are three things that you must do in order to effectively color your double-bleached hair while still maintaining its health.
+There are three things that you must do to color your double-bleached hair while still maintaining its health.
 After all, there is no use in having the perfect hair color if your hair is damaged, unruly, and altogether a mess.

 #1.
 Test the Elasticity of Your Double Bleached Hair Before Coloring it

-Before even buying the hair color that you are going to use, test the elasticity of your hair in order to discover just how much more it can actually take.
-Sometimes we have high hopes for our hair, but it tells us otherwise.
+Before even buying the hair color that you are going to use, test the elasticity of your hair to discover just how much more it can actually take.
+Sometimes, we have high hopes for our hair, but it tells us otherwise.

 What Is the Elasticity of Hair?